Cremation insurance is a small life insurance policy where the proceeds are meant to pay for a cremation and other final

 Here’s a couple of truths about working with an agent.

-- There are many end of life insurance companies that offer coverage that has no waiting period.
+- Many end-of-life insurance companies offer coverage that has no waiting period.
 Immediate coverage plans are only available through agents.
 If you don’t talk to an agent, you are going to have a two-year waiting period.

 - An independent agent is not out to sell you anything.
 Quite frankly, it’s your job to sell yourself.
 On your own accord, you need to decide that you A) want the peace of mind that a cremation policy provides and B) are willing to pay for it.
 No agent can convince you of that.
 However, once you have decided, your agent’s job is to act as your advocate by helping you find the best deal.
 They are very much like a cashier at a grocery store.
 They help you process your request to buy something (and they provide expert guidance to ensure you get the best deal).